mcd500/teep-device/docs/building_without_docker.md

 Please follow below steps to write the TEEP-Device binaries to SD-card
 - Insert SD card to your PC for Unleashed
 - Copy the binaries to SD card
-- Move the sd to RPI3 board and boot it
+- Move the sd to Raspberry PI 3 board and boot it

 ```
 TODO - Further update required
 ```

-#### Check hello-app and teep-broker-app on RPI3
+#### Check hello-app and teep-broker-app on Raspberry PI 3
 <br/>
-There are two methods to connect to RPI3.
+There are two methods to connect to Raspberry PI 3.
 - Serial Port using minicom (/dev/ttyUSB0)
 - Over SSH: `ssh root@192.168.0.7`